miguelgargallo/tictactoe-rust/Readme.md

 ## License

-Permission is hereby granted, free of charge, to any person obtaining a copy of the Pylar AI software and associated documentation files (the "Software"), to visualize and use the Software solely for educational and informative purposes, subject to the following restrictions and conditions on the [License](./License).
+Permission is hereby granted, free of charge, to any person obtaining a copy of the Pylar AI software and associated documentation files (the "Software"), to visualize and use the Software solely for educational and informative purposes, subject to the following restrictions and conditions on the [PYLAR AI EDUCATIVE ML LICENSE](./License).